Jaydip-lamprostech/yieldify/README.md

-# Stakesription
+# Yieldify

-Project Details: StakeYard aims to become a medium of revolutionary DeFi where a user can stake some amount of tokens in a pool and gain not just interest for the staked tokens but a subscription of their choice too.
+Project Details: Yieldify aims to become a medium of revolutionary DeFi where a user can stake some amount of tokens in a pool and gain not just interest for the staked tokens but a subscription of their choice too.

 Once the user chooses the subscription plan of choice, they need to stake a certain amount of tokens.
 The staked tokens are shifted to the pool immediately.